-The VPA is working closely with Hume City Council to assist in the preparation of the Craigieburn West Precinct Structure Plan.
-Background reports are to commence in 2017.
+The VPA is working closely with Hume City Council to prepare the Craigieburn West Precinct Structure Plan.
+Background reports are to commence in 2018.

 The Craigieburn West PSP is bound by the Lindum Vale PSP to the north, the Craigieburn PSP to the east, the Greenvale PSP to the south and the Urban Growth Boundary to the West at Mickleham Road.